retrogamecorps/ES-DE-Directories/README.md

 ## Potential use cases
 1. You just bought a shiny new handheld and it's taking forever to ship.
 While you wait, you could buy a microSD card and build out your ROMs directory so that you can have _immediate gaming nirvana_ on day one
-2. Maybe you want to try another great frontend like Daijisho, Beacon, or Console launcher.
+2. Maybe you want to try another great frontend like Daijisho, Beacon, or Console Launcher.
 Those frontends are folder agnostic, so you could use this ES-DE folder directory on them too.
 Then when you're ready to use ES-DE, your ROMs will already be properly organized.
 3. You have an old hard drive lying around, and you want to turn it into the **ultimate ROM repository**.
 You could use this ROMs folder to organize things in a way that will make it easy to drag and drop them onto a microSD card in the future.

 ## Credits